tarauboviccc/myMealPrep/README.md

 - You can save the state of my application by clicking button save my meal plan
 - You can reload the state of my application by clicking button load my meal plan

+# Phase 4, Task 2

+When a user is added, an event with description meal added to meal plan is added to the EventLog, and when a meal is removed an event with description meal is removed from the meal plan is added to the EventLog.
+If no meals are added or removed, then the EventLog is empty.

+For example:
+If meal is added and then removed the output is as follows once the application closes:

+Meal added to the meal plan
+Meal removed from the meal plan

+# Phase 4, Task 3

+Refactoring I would do to improve the design of my program:

+- deleting the MyMealPrepApp class and transfer some additional methods to GUI class, since MyMealPrepApp is not being used anymore.
+- merging addListener and addGListener in GUI class.
+They're adding different types of objects to the list of objects, but they have the similar behaviour.
+So, that code repetition can be reduced with a single function describing that behaviour.
+- merging removeListener and removeMealListener in GUI class.
+They're removing different types of objects to the list of objects, but they have the similar behaviour.
+So, that code repetition can be reduced with a single function describing that behaviour.
+- mealPlanDisplay and groceryListDisplay background, foreground, and font setup are implemented in ActionListener's that don't have purpose of that behavior, so making separate listener / function for that other than having two types of behavior in one function would improve the overall design.